PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-11 08:33:45
+Last updated: 2024-04-11 08:34:18
-Random Quote: Wednesday: "So you were guided by latent chivalry, the tool of the patriarchy, to extract my undying gratitude?"
-Xavier: "Most people just say 'thank you'." - Xavier Thorpe
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin